-Course Code/Title: PHOT 3918 Advanced Photographic Projects Academic Dean: Denise Richard Requisites: PHOT 2913, PHOT 2906, PHOT 2920 Nominal/Scheduled Hours: 180/90 Credits: 6
+Course Code/Title: PHOT 3918 Advanced Photographic Projects

+Prerequisites: PHOT 2913, PHOT 2906, PHOT 2920

-In this course students refine their project management skills by concentrating their energies on two projects.
-By researching existing photographic work, they experiment, develop and implement a work plan that begins with concept development scheduling models, hosting shoots and presenting the final work.
-This leads to the creation of a body of professional-quality work that highlights their personal skills and interest.
+In this course students refine their project management skills by concentrating their energies on self directed projects.
+By researching existing photographic work, they experiment, develop and implement a work-plan that begins with concept development, scheduling models, hosting shoots and presenting the final work.
+This leads to the creation of a body of professional-quality work that highlights their personal skills and interests.